brez/drupal-cucumber/README.md

 This module will give the active iframe an ID, so that cucumber can execute the "within_frame" method.

 Without this module, default drupal overlays will not be testable.

 ## Setup

-You can change the basic settings in the file `tasks/setup.rb`
+Copy the tasks/settings.rb.example file over to tasks/settings.rb and edit the follow:

 * `DRUPAL_BASE_PATH`: the URL to your drupal installation (e.g localhost/yourapp or yourapp.com)
 * `DRUPAL_DRIVER`: the driver used to test the app.
 Only supported driver for now is Selenium (and is most tested solution)